-TO: The Honorable the Members of the Board of Regents
+TO: The Honorable the Members of the Board of Regents Spleto & Berlin Beth Berlin FROM: Regents 2015 State Legislative Priorities SUBJECT: DATE: November 10, 2014 AUTHORIZATION(S):

-FROM: Beth Berlin Elysteth & Berlin

-SUBJECT: Regents 2015 State Legislative Priorities

-DATE: October 20, 2014

-AUTHORIZATION(S):

-SUMMARY

-Issue for Discussion
+Issue for Decision

 The Board of Regents advances legislative priorities every year.
-The relevant committees will review the 2014 legislative proposals to advance again and also consider and approve new legislative priorities for the 2015 session.
+At the October meeting, the relevant committees reviewed the proposals to be advanced in 2015.